ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 * **statementProperties** for the properties of conformance statements (applicable and handled in events linked to conformance statements).

 Note that returned properties that don't apply (e.g. system properties when creating an organisation) are ignored.
 This is also the case for properties that cannot be matched with existing ones.
-In addition, any unexpected errors that may occur when calling triggers or processing their responses have no effect on the origin event of the trigger.
-For example a trigger fired for a newly created organisation that fails, will never prevent or affect the organisation's creation.
+In addition, any unexpected errors that may occur when calling webhooks or processing their responses have no effect on the origin event of the webhook.
+For example a webhook fired for a newly created organisation that fails, will never prevent or affect the organisation's creation.

-The following sample output illustrates a case where a trigger linked to the creation of a new conformance statement is returning values to set:
+The following sample output illustrates a case where a webhook linked to the creation of a new conformance statement is returning values to set:

 * For the organisation, setting its "identifier" property.
 * For two conformance statement properties named "client.flag" and "client.number".